Getting started with the Azure Multi-Factor Authentication Server

 Import users from Active Directory

-Now that the server is installed you will want to add users.
+Now that the server is installed you want to add users.
 You can choose to create them manually, import users from Active Directory, or configure automated synchronization with Active Directory.

 Manual import from Active Directory